UoA-CARES/gripper_gym/README.md

 `environments/`: currently for rotation and translation tasks.
 Can extend environment class for different tasks by changing choose goal and reward function.

 `networks/`: can contain your own neural networks that can be used with each algorithm.

+`magneti encoder object/`: currently only contains arduino code for the magnetic encoder.

+`tools/`: helper functions and example